-Dr Nik Taylor is Subject Lecturer in Drama, Theatre & Performance for The School of Arts and Humanities at the University of Huddersfield.
+Dr Nik Taylor is Director of Teaching and Learning for The School of Arts and Humanities at the University of Huddersfield.
 He is co-editor of The Journal of Performance Magic.

 Before joining academia, Nik had worked as a performer, writer and director; working on a number of projects in the UK, Germany and France, including Discurs’96 & The Festival of Contemporary European Plays.
 He has designed for Performance City, FestCEP & Sapajou, produced a low budget feature, and performed as a dancing penguin.